chilam27/Improve_Product_Review_System/README.md

 ## **UPDATE!** (06/10/21)

 I had successfully deployed the machine learning model using Heroku and Streamlit!
 Check out this website for the application: [https://amazon-product-review-star.herokuapp.com/](https://amazon-product-review-star.herokuapp.com/).
-Also, you can check out the ["Improve_Review_System_Deploy"](https://github.com/chilam27/Improve_Review_Product_System_Deploy) for the code and data files.
+Also, you can check out the ["Improve_Review_System_Deploy"](https://github.com/chilam27/Improve_Review_Product_System_Deploy) repository for the code and data files.

 ## Author